DavidGGonzalez/TeamBlue_FinalProject/README.md

 	![LogRegTTE](./Images/LogRegTTE.png)

-	* We see from accuracy score we had 0.6431587123608596 and confusion matrix shows 1160 True Positives, 87 True Negatives, 176 False Positives, and 54 False Negatives.
-The Classification Report showed an F1 score of .82 and Precision score of .82.
+	* We see from accuracy score we had 0.64% chance of this model predicting correctly if there is a match or not.
+  The Classification Report showed an F1 score of .82 and Precision score of .82, and Recall Score of .84.

+     -  Note: F1 Score: the mean of precision and recall scores.
+      Recall: Useful measure of the success of prediction
+      Accuracy: How good model is at predicting Match or No Match.

 	##### Evaluate the BalancedRandomForest Model

 	![RandomForestTTE](./Images/RandomForestTTE.png)

-	* We see from accuracy score we had 0.7650979384995082 and confusion matrix shows 1160 True Positives, 87 True Negatives, 176 False Positives, and 54 False Negatives.
-The Classification Report showed an F1 score of .82 and Precision score of .82.
+  * We see from accuracy score we have a  0.77% chance of our model predicting correctly if there was a Match or not.
+The Classification Report showed an F1 score of .78 and Precision score of .84, Recall score of .76.

+- Note:
+F1 Score: the mean of precision and recall scores.
+Recall: Useful measure of the success of prediction
+Accuracy: How good model is at predicting Match or No Match.

 #### Conclusion and Summary of Machine Learning Model(s)
 The Main Goal of this project was to predict if there would be a match or not based on the input data provided.
 After some Data preprocessing and using visualizations such as the correlation matrix and others we were able to define a dataset by splitting it into training and testing data and ran two supervised machine learning algorithms with the data.
 In the end we saw that Balanced Random Forest Classifer algorithm showed a higher probability of predicting correctly than the Logistic Regression algorithm.